The manifestation of ADHD is very personal and situational. There is a common adage in the field;

 Black and White Thinking: Are black and white your favorite colors?
 It's all or nothing?
 Right or wrong?
 Perfectionism is another result of polarized thinking.
 Less than a perfect job can feel like failure and consequently, perceived as a waste of time.
 "Why should I even try if it won't be perfect?'

 Hyper-Responsiveness and Sensitivity: Do you "feel" things more intensely than those around you?
-Are you empathic?
+Does grocery shopping overwhelm you?
+Do you find reasons not to attend social events?
 Do the tags in your shirt drive you crazy?
 People with ADHD have intense sensations and emotions.
 They experience events and feelings with much more intensity than most others.
-Environmental sensitivities exist as well; extreme sensitivity to textures, temperatures, lights, colors, sounds, vibrations and smells.
+Environmental sensitivities exist as well: extreme sensitivity to textures, temperatures, lights, colors, sounds, vibrations and smells.
 These distractions can contribute to an inability to focus or function.

 Low Self-esteem: Do you anticipate failure before you have even tried?
 Do you fear that people will discover that you don't know what they think you know?
-Because of a history of frustration and perceived failure, many ADDers experience a mixture of confusion and shame that has led to a precarious self-image.
+Because of a history of frustration and perceived failure, many ADDers experience a mixture of confusion and shame that has led to a precarious self-image quite often referred to as "imposter syndrome".

 If you have gotten this far, I hope that you are feeling some self-compassion and relief.
 But you many also be feeling a little overwhelmed and depressed.
 While it's easy to focus on the challenges that ADHD presents, it's important to consider the positive characteristics that it offers as well.
 You probably don't display ALL of these traits, but it is likely that you possess many of them!